Reduce risk with a feature flag service and Keptn

-Even though you are able to disable a misbehaving feature toggle within seconds, you still have the human factor.
+Even though you are able to disable a misbehaving feature flag within seconds, you still have the human factor.
 A person needs to detect that the feature is misbehaving.
 The problem then has to be correlated to the problem with the feature toggling being updated.
 What if she forgets to check the logs or the metrics?

 Imagine you have an application deployed and released in your production environment, but some features are still hidden behind a feature flag.
 You now want to enable a new feature via Unleash.
 However, the new feature is now impacting the user experience in a bad way.
-Thanks to the integration of Unleash feature toggle service and Keptn this issue will be mitigated automatically by Keptn.
-Keptn will reach out to Unleash to turn off the problematic feature toggle.
+Thanks to the integration of Unleash feature flag service and Keptn this issue will be mitigated automatically by Keptn.
+Keptn will reach out to Unleash to turn off the problematic feature flag.

 What else can Keptn do for you?